Shika-B/transformers-are-not-that-deep/README.md

 ```
 We can probably get much better result with proper hyperparameter tuning but I have absolutely no idea how to do that more systematic way than educated guessing and trying.

-On my laptop (with a cheap dedicated GPU from 8 years ago), I get in a few hours:
+On my laptop (with a cheap dedicated GPU from 8 years ago), I get in ~1h:

 Before   | Translation of "longtemps je me suis couché de bonne heure." |
 :--------|:-------------------------------------------------------------|